sdm-lang/emacs-sdml-mode/README.md

 This package depends upon the following:

-- `tree-sitter` :: the core parser support.
+- `tree-sitter` the core parser support.
-- `tree-sitter-hl` :: font-lock highlighting using `tree-sitter` queries.
+- `tree-sitter-hl` font-lock highlighting using `tree-sitter` queries.
-- `tree-sitter-indent` :: indentation support  using `tree-sitter` queries.
+- `tree-sitter-indent` indentation support  using `tree-sitter` queries.
-- `tree-sitter-ispell` :: spell chqecking for text content using `tree-sitter` queries.
+- `tree-sitter-ispell` spell checking for text content using `tree-sitter` queries.